 Hargassner-Runde - Bewegungsarena

-From the municipal office of Altheim, the Hargassner round passes the parish church of St. Laurentius to Diepolding and further into the municipality of Weng, where there is the possibility to go to a resting place on a cozy sun bank.
-The further course of the route leads to Appersting and continues towards Gundholling.
-Along the Ache you return to Altheim.
+From the Altheim town office, the Hargassner loop leads past the parish church of St. Laurentius to Diepolding and on to the municipality of Weng im Innkreis, where there is the opportunity to take a rest on a comfortable sun bench.
+The further course of the route leads to Appersting and on towards Gundholling.
+Along the Ache it goes back to Altheim.

 Please get in touch for more information.

 1. The tours presented for hiking, walking, biking and road biking, mountain biking, motorbiking, horseback riding, climbing, cross-country skiing, and going on skiing and snowshoe tours etc. are to be considered non-paid tour recommendations and only serve as non-binding information.
 We have no intention of concluding a contract with the users of this website.
 The utilisation of the data does not lead to the establishment of a contract with us.

 The data may only be used for private use; any commercial use is prohibited.
 In particular, it is not permissible to offer the data on commercially run websites, file-sharing platforms etc. or to use it to develop commercial products.
 Downloading data does not imply that users are granted rights to the data concerned.

 The tour recommendations posted were created with utmost care; nevertheless, we assume no liability for the correctness and completeness of the information.

 We point out that neither the tour recommendations included on this website nor the associated data and information were posted by us, but rather by third parties (Art.
 16 Austrian E-Commerce Act).
 We have no influence on whether the details provided (e.g. distance, level of difficulty, change in altitude, description etc.) are authentic, correct and complete.
 We do not review these third-party contents.
 For this reason, we assume no liability for the authenticity, correctness and completeness of the information.